jhgille2/cs590_2023/e11/README.md

 # Exercize 11

-To run this workflow in the vcl, run
+To run this workflow in the vcl, run this in the terminal

 ```
 git clone https://github.com/jhgille2/cs590_2023.git